Mental Illness Among Adolescent Refugees in the United States

 Impact

 Although there is limited to no research on intervention in schools for refugee populations, there is evidence that it is an effective solution for some similar populations.
-According to a study by the CDC, there were “significant improvements in symptoms of PTSD and depression” in school settings in the case of CBTIS, especially for urban minority groups living in poverty with limited access to health care.107 A 2003 study of CBTIS involved 200 Spanish-speaking immigrant students in L.A. who had been exposed to violence or had similar mental health diagnoses (PTSD or depression).
+According to a study by the CDC, there were “significant improvements in symptoms of PTSD and depression” in school settings in the case of CBTIS, especially for urban minority groups living in poverty with limited access to health care.107 A 2003 study of CBTIS involved 200 Spanish-speaking immigrant students in Los Angeles who had been exposed to violence or had similar mental health diagnoses (PTSD or depression).
 Using those who were referred to mental health services as a baseline, a 17% decrease in depressive symptoms was found in the students while the control group did not see any significant decrease.
 Those with PTSD symptoms found a decrease of 29%.108

 Additionally, a qualitative evaluation of TST-R from a 2012 study of the Somalian and Bhutanese refugee communities showed overall success (see Figure 3).109